 - Limited support for Image Testing.

-- Difficult to Setup Test Environment when it compares to Vendor Tools like UFT, RFT, Silk Test, etc…
+- Difficult to Setup Test Environment when compared to Vendor Tools like UFT, RFT, Silk Test, etc.

-- Difficult to use takes more time to create Test cases.
+- Challenging to use takes more time to create Test cases.

 - It supports Web-based applications only.